 You may have heard it before, or you may need to hear it again.
 The best way to succeed in business is to be in business.
 You may think to yourself: “Wow, what an extraordinary statement (sarcasm).”
 If that’s what you thought, then chances are you really don’t get it.
 Challenge after challenge, failure after failure, it can hit you like a bag of bricks.

 In the early stages of ideation, and after coming up with your main idea that you want to take to market, you set out to take over the world.
-Maybe it’s a blog, maybe it’s drop-shipping, maybe it’s a physical product, maybe it’s a roofing service.
+Maybe it’s a blog, maybe it’s drop-shipping, maybe it’s a physical product, maybe you decide to be a general contractor for a bunch of roofing companies.
 You go out into the world, you write this business plan, and tell yourself you’re going to be the best business of it’s kind.

 Tired of working a 9-5 and spending all your time building someone else’s dream?
 You might be considering starting your own business, and it could be one of the best decisions you’ve made in your life.
 If you’re ready to solidify your commitment to investing in yourself and your business, it’s probably time to due your due diligence and take action.
 After all, action is all that has every gotten anybody anywhere.